maks/dsg/README.md

 ### Features and bugs

-Please file feature requests and bugs at the [issue tracker](https://github.com/maks/dsg/issues).
+Please file feature requests and bug reports in the [issue tracker](https://github.com/maks/dsg/issues).

 ### Thanks

 I want to thank **Michael Mitterer** for his [SiteGen](https://github.com/MikeMitterer/dart-sitegen) package that I used as a starting point for **DSG**.